Wilhelm Hegeler

 Wilhelm Hegeler (25 February 1870 in Varel, Grand Duchy of Oldenburg - 8 October 1943 in Irschenhausen) was a German novelist.

 Biography

-He studied law at the universities of Munich, Geneva and Berlin, traveled extensively, and returned to Munich in 1895 to settle down to literary work.
+He studied law at the Ludwig-Maximilians-Universität München, the University of Geneva, and the Friedrich Wilhelm University of Berlin, traveled extensively, and returned to Munich in 1895 to settle down to literary work.
 He moved to Berlin in 1897 and to Weimar in 1906.

 Writings

 He engaged in the production, at first, of naturalistic novels dealing with the life of the population along the river Rhine, later, of humorous satires.
-Their popularity in Germany was very great, and Hegeler's books frequently appeared among the lists of best sellers for certain years (1905, for instance).
+Their popularity in Germany was very great, and Hegeler's books frequently appeared among the lists of bestsellers for certain years (1905, for instance).